 Step 2: Put the Survey Together

 Next, you’ll need to turn your list of questions into an actual survey.
-While you can do this by hand, it's much easier to use a dedicated tool like SurveyMonkey or Google Forms.
-You can also use a plugin like WP Forms to create a survey right in WordPress.
+While you can do this by hand, it's much easier to use a dedicated tool.
+Here are three we recommend:

 No matter what solution you choose, it should offer an easy way to add as many fields as you'd like.
 Remember to select an appropriate input field type for each question: